Can the Dead Hear Us? What Judaism, Christianity, and Islam Teach

 FAQs

-What does the Bible say about the dead hearing us?
+What does the Bible say about whether the dead can hear us?

 0 Community answers